nats-io/nats-operator/README.md

 The current version of the operator creates a `NatsCluster` [Custom Resources Definition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) (CRD) under the `nats.io` API group, to which you can make requests to create NATS clusters.

+> Note for [Helm](https://www.helm.sh/) users: As an alternative way to install Nats-Operator, you can go to `helm/nats-operator` and use our Helm chart.

 To add the `NatsCluster` and NATS Operator to your cluster you can run:

 ```